iiJozza/Canapes-shop/README.md

 - __The Events Section__

   - The events section lets the uninformed user know the best occasion to buy canapes.
   - This will give the user a push when organising get-togethers or a larger events.
-This section is intended to give inspiration on ways to prepare and impress their guests.
+This section is intended to give inspiration on ways to prepare and impress ones guests with a high quality option.

 ![Events](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)